-- 2) Assuring that scheduled recess times at elementary schools designated as preparation time include all special education teachers. - d.
+- 3.)
+Each elementary school shall strive to equalize the amount of preparation time general and special education teachers receive.
+Each elementary school shall submit a plan detailing how it has tried to equalize the amount of preparation time general and special education teachers receive. - 4.)
+The establishment of a joint panel to make determinations or offer recommendations about conflicts or problems associated with issues related to this memorandum of understanding and any future agreements related to the topic of special education preparation time. - c.
+The parties agree to discuss and attempt to reach conceptual agreements on the following issues prior to the start of 2012-13 negotiations: - 1.)
+Ways in which special education licensed personnel can be assigned to school sites (either one school site or, if funding is not available, multiple sites) to free up time for preparation and planning for teachers.
+Increasing licensed personnel would allow teachers to get preparation time and ensure that students receive instruction from a licensed teacher. - 2.)
+Assuring that scheduled recess times at elementary schools designated as preparation time include all special education teachers. - d.
 The parties agree to jointly research the financial impact of creating elementary school schedules that allow for meaningful and educational activities or lessons to be conducted by an educational assistant during specials and physical education instruction. - 5.
 Cameras in Special Education District Program Classrooms - a.
-Cameras in the classroom may not be in use for any reason without the express written consent of the educator(s) assigned to that classroom. - 1) Consent must be obtained on a yearly basis in writing. - b.
+Cameras in the classroom may not be in use for any reason without the express written consent of the educator(s) assigned to that classroom. - 1.)
+Written consent must be obtained on a yearly basis . - b.
 The video and/or audio from the camera may only be used in defense of the educator in legal/employment matters unless the employee acted fraudulently or with actual intentional malice causing the bodily injury, wrongful death or property damage resulting in the settlement or final judgment. - c.
 The recordings shall not be used in any way for instructor evaluations or observations and shall only otherwise be disclosed in accordance with and as required by law. - d.
 Only the School Police Department and the designated school administrator may have access to the live feed or the recordings and will only disclose recordings in accordance with and as required by applicable law.